luomus/laji-api/breaking-changes.md

 Note that the above design changes __DO NOT__ apply to `/taxa/search` and `/autocomplete/taxa`.
 For taxon name search, filtering is still done using query parameters, but they have changed.
 See details in `/autocomplete/taxa` section of this document.

-Here's the list of all parameters moved from request query parameters to the body:
+Here's the list of all filter parameters moved from query parameters to `POST` `body`:

 * `species`